 And sing like a little bird, someone did.
-Someone sung in the upper ranks of the Muagi clan.
-Bernard would never find out who ratted him out, but he knew that if he ever got his hands on that person, that person wouldn’t be alive for very long.
+Someone sang in the upper ranks of the Muagi clan.
+Bernard would never find out who ratted him out, but he knew that if he ever got his hands on that person, that person wouldn’t live for very long.

-It was the culmination of nearly a month of planning on behalf of the FBI of both the Human Federation and the now Allied Colonies of Humanity.
-Both the Human Federation and the Allied Colonies of Humanity wanted him, and they were willing to work with one another to do just that.
+It was the culmination of nearly a month of planning on behalf of the FBI of both the Human Federation and the now Union of Free Stars.
+Both the Human Federation and the Union wanted him, and they were willing to work with one another to do just that.

 Eileen Maguire shouted.
 “Bernard Hernandez!
-You are under arrest for crimes against humanity!”
+You’re under arrest for crimes against humanity!”
 Bernard Hernandez’s jaw just about hit the floor as she shouted that.
 All he could do was simply stand where he was, completely stupefied.

-John was speaking on TV. “…we call ourselves the Allied Colonies of Humanity!”
-He felt his comlink vibrate while someone walked into the room, came up behind President Crow and whispered something into her ear; she smiled as she nodded her head.
+John was speaking on TV. “…we call ourselves the Union of Free Stars!”
+He felt his comlink vibrate while someone walked into the room, came up behind President Crow, and whispered something into her ear; she smiled as she nodded her head.

 Crow stood up and the newsies stopped taking pictures.
-“I’m pleased to announce with the cooperation of the Human Federation FBI and the now Allied Colonies of Humanity FBI…” She nodded to John to stand up and continue.
+“I’m pleased to announce with the cooperation of the Human Federation FBI and the now Union of Free Stars FBI…” She nodded to John to stand up and continue.
 “Bernard Hernandez, the mastermind behind the most devastating terror attacks in recent history, has now been brought to justice.
-I have just been informed that he has been arrested in the Corporate Republic of Sirius thanks to the cooperation of both our star nations along with Sirius.
+I’ve just been informed that he has been arrested in the Corporate Republic of Sirius thanks to the cooperation of both our star nations along with Sirius.
 We can finally sleep soundly knowing that this man, this most wanted man, is now under arrest.”
 The newsies started taking a thousand pictures.
 “Further investigations will be conducted and any and all coconspirators will also be brought to justice.”

 Peace was the headline news on all the news channels throughout the Human Federation.
 Richard remembered how the news was broadcasted to every single ship in the fleet.
-He remembered how the newsfaxes talked about it continuously, nonstop, for hours.
-There were political pundits that had been brought on air talking about what the treaty meant to humanity as if they could somehow predict the future.
+He remembered how the new faxes talked about it continuously, nonstop, for hours.
+The political pundits brought on air talked about what the treaty meant to humanity as if they could somehow predict the future.
 Some were even talking about whether President Christina Crow would be reelected with the signing of the peace treaty.

-Some pundits called this the death of Crow’s political career but then there were pundits that indicated that many citizens were calling for peace long before the peace treaty was even ratified in Congress.
-Every pundit had a different idea depending upon what political party that they were affiliated with.
+Some pundits called this the death of Crow’s political career but then some pundits indicated that many citizens were calling for peace long before the peace treaty was even ratified in Congress.
+Every pundit had a different idea depending upon what political party they were affiliated with.

-The Labor Party, which President Christina Crow was affiliated with, were singing her praises as the president who had what it took to end the war but if you asked the Conservative Party pundits they said that signing peace with the then ACF was a sign of weakness and that she should have told the then ACF to go pound salt.
+The Labour Party, which President Christina Crow was affiliated with, was singing her praises as the president who had what it took to end the war.
+But if you asked the Conservative Party pundits they said that signing peace with the then ACF was a sign of weakness and that she should’ve told the then ACF to go pound sand.
 And of course, the Liberal Party had different ideas.
-Richard had to laugh as those affiliated with the Conservative Party probably weren’t out there fighting the war.
+Richard had to laugh as most of those affiliated with the Conservative Party probably weren’t out there fighting the war.

-Sure, there was some war hawks among the ranks but scuttlebutt had it that even those up in the higher ranks of the Space Force were predicting that if the war were to continue and even if Human Federation were to win the war it would have been a pyrrhic victory.
-Winning the war would have damn near bankrupt the Human Federation.
+Sure, there were some war hawks among the ranks but scuttlebutt had it that even those up in the higher ranks of the Space Force were predicting that if the war were to continue, and even if Human Federation were to win the war, it would’ve been a pyrrhic victory.
+Winning the war would’ve damn near bankrupted the Human Federation.
 So yes, Richard had to laugh as the pundits that were affiliated with the Conservative Party simply kept going on and on about the virtue of the Human Federation and its valiant defenders.

 There was also coverage of celebrations all over the Human Federation.
 People were partying in the streets and they had every right to do so, the war was over.
 But if you had to ask Richard, it wasn’t a time to celebrate; they lost the war.
 The newsies tried to spin it so that it didn’t seem quite so negative, but Richard knew spin when he saw it.

-He couldn’t help but to think of all the sacrifices that the Human Federation had made over the last year of fighting, he couldn’t help but to think of all the people who had died.
+He couldn’t help but think of all the sacrifices that the Human Federation had made over the last year of fighting, he couldn’t help but think of all the people who had died.
 With the war being over now and no battles to fight, the deaths of those people who he knew came crashing upon him.
-And it wasn’t just him, there were many people on his ship that had the reality of war come crashing down around them.
+And it wasn’t just him, many people on his ship had the reality of war come crashing down around them.

 With the war being over, he could finally get down to more important things in his personal life.
-If you asked other people, he and his girlfriend were as good as married what with how much time they had spent together but that didn’t change his mind.
-He knew that he had to marry Rachel in front of a priest and everything, it was after all something that Rachel had often talked about wanting to do and that it was something that he had been looking forward to for months.
-They did, after all, pick out wedding rings months ago the last time they were in port.
+If you asked other people, he and his girlfriend were as good as married what with how much time they had spent together but that didn’t change their minds.
+What really changed everything between the two of them was when she proposed to him which surprised him to no end.
+He, of course, said yes and for the sake of tradition, she allowed him to put the engagement ring on her finger.

 He then thought about how they both had gotten to know Hoshi more so since the day that she had revealed her true identity to the both of them.
-If anything, Hoshi had become family to them, and Hoshi was all too happy to return the feeling.
+If anything, Hoshi who now called herself Triara, had become family to them, and Triara was all too happy to return the feeling.
 Rachel wasn’t at all jealous for she knew that Richard didn’t have any siblings, she didn’t mind that he looked to her like a sister that he didn’t have.
-Hoshi didn’t have a family on Zalta, she had been raised by the Royal Order of Telepaths for as long as she could remember.
+She even looked to her like a sister.
+Triara didn’t have a family on Zalta, she had been raised by the Royal Order of Telepaths for as long as she could remember.
 So, for her to be a part of a family however weird it was, made her very much happy.
 Richard couldn’t remember a night that the three of them weren’t together since.

 Richard stepped into the lounge and he frowned as he looked around.
-If general unhappiness could be physically manifested it’d be a dark cloud that hung above everyone’s face.
-If it didn’t know any better, he would have guessed that he walked into a funeral.
-The music was low, people weren’t talking much.
+If general unhappiness could be physically manifested, it’d be a dark cloud that hung above everyone’s face.
+If he didn’t know any better, he would have guessed that he walked into a funeral.
+The music was low and people weren’t talking much.
 Most were just staring into their drinks in morbid fascination.
-Those that were actually drinking were doing so quickly, as if to try and forget whatever it was that was making them drink.
+Those that were actually drinking were doing so quickly as if to try and forget whatever it was that was making them drink.
 Richard had read stories of pilots in the early 20th century who’d drank themselves to oblivion after a flight mate had been shot down by the enemy.